yogeshchaudhari16991/User_Management_Application/README.md

  * -------------------
  * This file acts as Read Me file for User Management Application *
- * defines Problem statement for Application
+ * This file gives information about following :
- * author of application
+ * Author of application
- * file operations
+ * File operations
- * build process for application
+ * Build process for application
- * all reference used for development
+ * All reference used for development
- * maintenance history
+ * Maintenance history
- * problem statement
+ * Problem statement
- * assumptions
+ * Assumptions
  * Language, Libraries and Frameworks Used
+ * Instructions to Run Tests - UserEngineTest.java
  *
  */
 /*